 The 4-step DocRead for SharePoint lifecycle (in a nutshell)

-The process of ensuring important information is read and understood by employees does not have to be a time consuming, laborious one.
+The process of ensuring important information is read and understood by employees does not have to be time consuming or laborious.
 It can be broken down into four simple steps that can easily be achieved by using SharePoint and DocRead.

 Document is configured in a document library

 Users are asked to read/view and confirm in 3 clicks

 Admins track who has and hasn't read their documents

 Targeting a few users in a SharePoint Group, or tens of thousands in a SharePoint Audience couldn't be simpler.
 DocRead integrates into the standard SharePoint document properties screen.
 It is therefore easy to flag a document as required or recommended to those users that need to read it.

 DocRead can also be attached to any type of content that can be stored in a SharePoint document library.
 Hence, if you need users to view and acknowledge a publishing page (.aspx), any office document, pdf, video, image or audio, for example, it's all achievable in seconds without leaving SharePoint.